 This guidance note explains the general rules surrounding the availability of indexation allowance on the disposal of company assets and provides information on the rebasing rules for assets held on 31 March 1982.
-For an overview of the general position regarding company disposals, please refer to the Corporate chargeable gains guidance note.
+For an overview of the general position regarding company disposals, please refer to the Calculation of corporate capital gains guidance note.

-As announced at Autumn Budget 2017, indexation allowance has been frozen with effect from 1 January 2018.
-For disposals made on or after this date, indexation allowance will, in effect, only be given up to December 2017.
-See the Autumn Budget 2017 ― corporate tax overview news item.
-See also Simon’s Taxes C2.301–C2.303, C2.717 and C2.718 (subscription sensitive).
+Indexation allowance has been frozen with effect from 1 January 2018.
+For disposals made on or after this date, indexation allowance is only given up to December 2017.
+No indexation allowance is available for expenditure incurred after 31 December 2017.
+See also Simon’s Taxes C2.301–C2.303, C2.717 and C2.718.

 The indexation allowance is calculated by applying the following fraction to the allowable cost or March 1982 value depending upon whichever is higher and any other allowable expenditure.
 The allowance is not available on the costs of disposal.
 The fraction is: